Process automation that turns rules into reliable execution

 How we structure it

-We connect rules, data and tooling into a single model.
+We connect rules, data and tools into one coherent way of working.

-Automation stops being a collection of tricks and starts shortening the whole process.
+Automation stops being a collection of tricks and starts shortening the process as a whole.

 Where the dependency appears